trailheadapps/functions-recipes/README.md

 Each individual function can be started and invoked locally using the Salesforce CLI, you can refer to each individual **README** for instructions on how to start and invoke each function locally.

+For Local Development you can use any DevHub enabled org, just make sure to create the scratch org without the `Functions` feature enabled and avoid the **Salesforce Functions Deployment** steps.

 ### Available Recipes

 1. Introduction to Functions